gabeantonio/GA-Project-2/README.md

 2. Some background music!
 3. Sort out events based on chronological order throughout the day.
 4. Media Queries!
+5. Having the option to choose a wallpaper of the user's liking for each trip.

 ## Special Thanks